San Diego is the land of sunshine and plentiful beaches. Right on the California coast of the Pacific Ocean, San Diego is a hub of water activities.

 Joshua Tree National Park is just a little larger than the state of Rhode Island.
 This massive park sits in the Bernardino Mountains and is just under a three-hour drive from San Diego.
 The park includes two deserts, the higher Mojave Desert and the lower Colorado Desert.
 Hike among the cactuses on the many park trails, and take photos with a Joshua Tree!
 We recommend a hike up to Keys View to take in great views of the Coachella Valley.

 If you feel like turning your day trip to an overnight experience, you can camp in the park.
-Pitch a tent and spend a night in the desert under the sparkling stars.
+Pitch a tent real quick and spend a night in the desert under the sparkling stars.

 Up for a rocky adventure?
 Go mountain climbing and experience the surreal geological landscape hands-on!